paulbarmstrong/bucket-with-objects-cdk/README.md

 the CDK definition.
 The objects in the bucket are otherwise read-only.

 Objects can be defined by:
-1. An Asset, by calling addObjectsFromAsset.
+1. An Asset, by calling addManagedObjectsFromAsset.
-2. CDK code, by calling addObject.
+2. CDK code, by calling addManagedObject.

 Benefits over [BucketDeployment](
 https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3_deployment.BucketDeployment.html